sithongfatt/ICT3102_PRT/README.md

 ### YOLO
 ### Flask API
-'Flask' is used to provide services for the backend 'nodeJS' to call and transmit a byte array through 'JSON'.
+`Flask` is used to provide services for the backend `nodeJS` to call and transmit a byte array through `JSON`.

-Once 'nodeJS' calls the post method and sends over the 'JSON', the result will be sent to 'Flask', followed by the object detection method.
+Once `nodeJS` calls the post method and sends over the `JSON`, the result will be sent to `Flask`, followed by the object detection method.
 Afterwards, the result will be returned back to Flask and directly to nodeJS, no storing needed.

 ![](flask-api.gif)

 <!-- USAGE EXAMPLES -->
 ## Usage
-Usage of darkflow in our object detection function.
+Usage of `darkflow` in our object detection function.

-The byte array passed over from Flask will be directly used instead of having the need to opencv in the case of an URL.
+The byte array passed over from `Flask` will be directly used instead of having the need to `opencv` in the case of an URL.
 This will speed up the process and reducing the response time.

 ![](object-detection1.gif)